Psychological Function (Fe)

 Psychological Level: intense passions, rapid mood swings, emotional contagion, ideological identification, need for recognition and sympathy, fear of community expulsion

-Biological Level: richly intoned voice, high autonomic reactivity, lacrimation readiness, physiological pre-cognitive emotional registration
+Biological Level: richly intoned voice, high autonomic reactivity, lacrimation readiness, pre-cognitive somatic emotional registration

 Dramatist (−): charges situations with negative emotional force - dramatizing grievances, voicing accusations, projecting indignation and foreboding outward.
 Uses emotional escalation to make others feel the weight of what they risk or have failed to do.
 Moods shift sharply, and darker feeling - fury, resentment, ominous warning - is expressed with theatrical force.
 The emotional atmosphere is rarely neutral.